 - Filter low complexity reads with PRINSEQ

 De novo Assembly

-- De novo assembly of Illumina and Ion Torrent sequencing data
+- De novo assembly of Illumina and Ion Torrent next-generation sequencing reads

 - Multiple popular assemblers: A5, A6, IDBA-UD, Kiki, MaSuRCA, MEGAHIT, MiniASM, Ray, SPAdes and Velvet